 Make sure the medicine you have at home has not reached the container’s expiration date and expiration date.
 Give old medicines to your pharmacist to dispose of.

 Where should I keep this medicine?

 Keep Movicol sachets in a closet, away from heat and direct sunlight.
 It is not necessary to store the envelopes in the refrigerator.

 Mix it well before giving it to your child.
 You can keep a mixture of Movicol powder and water in the refrigerator for up to 24 hours.
 Make sure children cannot see or reach the medicine.
-Keep the medicine in the container it came in.
+Keep the drug in the container it came in.

-Do not store above 25 ° C. Throw away any solution that you have not used within 6 hours.
+Do not store above 25 ° C. Throw away any solution you have not used within 6 hours.
 Do not dispose of medicines through sewage or household waste.